christiaanwesterbeek/Ext.ux.Localizer/README.md

 Ext.ux.Localizer
 ================

+First include Ext.ux.Localizer.js

-The concept is simple: to localize a component just call Localizer.localize(component, locale):
+To localize a component just call Localizer.localize(component, locale):
 Localizer.localize(component, "nl");

 The class looks for localized strings in "locales" property and if is not loaded tries